Good news is easy to share.

 Stay positive in your messaging.

-Your organization’s vision and work are still relevant and necessary for the good in this world.
+Your vision and work are still relevant and contribute to bringing good to the world.

 As a matter of fact, communicating a delay is an opportunity to pull the donor deeper into the adventure.